CURRENT ISSUES

 DVLA

-The Driver Vehicle Licensing Agency (DVLA) contract with the Post Office is due to expire in March 2024.
+The Driver Vehicle Licensing Agency (DVLA) contract with the Post Office was due to expire in March 2024.
 This loss is one of many issues which will result in the closure of post offices across the UK.

 Campaign toolkit